Bobby Brown (footballer, born 1940): Barnet

-Born in Streatham in south London, Brown grew up as a fan of Barnet as his father was a keen fan of the club, regularly attending games at Underhill Stadium via the London Underground.
+Born in Streatham in south London, Brown grew up as a fan of Barnet because his father was a fan, regularly attending games at Underhill Stadium via the London Underground.
 At the age of 18, Brown joined his boyhood club as his father had local connections to the club and he was offered a contract by manager George Wheeler.
 On his arrival, club captain Alf D'Arcy described Brown as "A very gifted centre forward, lean and so quick but unusually with a sharp brain to go with it!
 He would take a row with a centre half in his stride and yet out-think his opponent, and he was incredibly fit too".
 In his first season at the club, he scored 41 times in all competitions to help the club win the Athenian League in the 1958–59 season and reach the final of the FA Amateur Cup, losing 3–2 to Crook Town with Brown scoring both goals for the Bees.
 However, his appearances were limited during the following season due to injury and Brown finished the season with 17 goals.
 During his time at Barnet, Brown also worked as a fishmonger in Billingsgate Fish Market.